intbio/MolModEdu/GROMACS/nucl/README.md

 ```
 gmx energy -f nvt.edr -o temperature.xvg
 ```
-Type "15 0" at the prompt to select the temperature of the system and exit.
+Select Temperature at the prompt and zero exit.
 The resulting plot should look something like this.